christianuhlcc/play-xml-validate/README.md

 ```

-3. Include in your Controller
+3. Include the XmlValidatingBinder in your controller by including the Trait and using the object method

 ```scala
 @Singleton